sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 The pilot's objectives were partly met.

-The GCXchange group clearly filled a collaboration gap.
+The GCxchange group clearly filled a collaboration gap.
 Prior to the pilot there wasn't a place for those working on software assessments across the GC to ask questions and share information.
-The implementation of this sharing space was a clear success in increasing collaboration and even though the pilot is officially over, the GCXchange group will continue.
+The implementation of this sharing space was a clear success in increasing collaboration and even though the pilot is officially over, the GCxchange group will continue.

 While the objectives of improving the quality of software assessments and the efficiency of software assessment were not met during the timeframe of the pilot, they could be met in the future if the above recommendations are implemented.
 Collaboration will also improve with the implementation of the above recommendations as the ability to collaborate is greatly influenced by the standardization of information and the reassurance on personnel to share across departments.